Donal Vaughan: Playing career

-Vaughan started at centre back in two All-Ireland SFC finals: the 2012 decider, which Mayo lost by 0-13 to 2-11 against Donegal and the 2013 decider, which Mayo lost by 1-14 to 2-12 against.
+Vaughan started at centre back in two All-Ireland SFC finals: the 2012 decider, which Mayo lost by 0–13 to 2–11 against Donegal and the 2013 final, which Mayo lost by 1–14 to 2–12 against Dublin.

-He was sent off in the 2017 All-Ireland Senior Football Championship Final after a reckless charge at John Small of Dublin after a free was awarded and Small was shown his second yellow of the match.
+Vaughan was sent off in the 2017 All-Ireland Senior Football Championship Final after a reckless charge at John Small of Dublin after a free was awarded and Small was shown his second yellow of the match.
 Dublin would go on to win afterwards.
-He was playing a lower level of intermediate football that year until he requested for a transfer to Castlebar Mitchels, the county town and holder of the most senior county titles.
-Vaughan left Ballinrobe that year and joined Castlebar Mitchels where he was reformed and shown the winning mitchels mentality.
-Many Mayo fans blamed Vaughan's sending off as the main reason why Mayo lost the final.
-Since playing with Castlebar Mitchels, Vaughan has never been sent off since has improved as a player.
+Some Mayo fans blamed Vaughan's sending off as the main reason why Mayo lost the final.

-A player often highly praised and admired in GAA circles, particularly outside his own county.
-Vaughan has been credited as an important influence in many of Mayo's more notable victories.
-While the appreciation of his style of play appeared to divide many within the Mayo GAA fan base, Vaughan has featured heavily in the latter stages of inter-county championship football in Mayo's finals era.

-In December 2017, Vaughan moved from his home club Ballinrobe to rivals Castlebar Mitchels, a town where he lived and worked, following Ballinrobe's relegation to the Intermediate ranks, which caused much controversy.
-Vaughan has struggled for game time since the move.
+In December 2017, he moved from his home club Ballinrobe to rivals Castlebar Mitchels, a town where he lived and worked, following Ballinrobe's relegation to the Intermediate ranks.

-He announced his retirement from the inter-county game in January 2021.
+Vaughan announced his retirement from the inter-county game in January 2021.

 Personal life

 Vaughan owns his own shoe shop chain in his home county, which is named Vaughan Shoes.